 Due to continued growth and success, the team is looking to appoint a pro-active and dedicated Play Leader.
 This is a fantastic opportunity to join the Laurus Trust family, and to play a vital role in maintaining the high standards of the Trust.

-- Assist the supervisor in providing a high quality, inclusive play and care centred service that meets the needs of children, young people and their families
+- Assist the Manager in providing a high quality, inclusive play and care centred service that meets the needs of children, young people and their families

 - Support with the day to day organisation and operation of the club

 - Assist the manager in day to day administration, record keeping and provision of snacks